Leolebleis/crawler/README.md

 - **Reporter**: Records the results of the crawl (e.g., URLs and their links).
 - **Crawler**: Orchestrates the crawling process by coordinating the other components.

-The program uses an event-driven architecture with `asyncio` to enable concurrent fetching and processing of URLs.

 ### Asyncio and the Global Interpreter Lock (GIL)

 Until Python 3.12, the Global Interpreter Lock (GIL) acted as a mutex that protected access to Python objects, meaning that even if you had multiple threads, only one could execute Python code at a time.
-This was a limitation of the language itself.
-One advantage of this approach is that it makes it easier to write thread-safe code, as the GIL ensures thread-safety.
+This is a limitation of the language itself.
+One advantage of this approach is that it makes it easier to write thread-safe code, as the GIL ensures acts as a mutex and any python bytecode requires acquiring the interpreter lock to execute.
 One big drawback is that Python threads cannot take advantage of multiple cores.

-With more recent versions of Python, the GIL has been relaxed, allowing for concurrency.
+With more recent versions of Python, the GIL has been relaxed, allowing for parallelism.
 This is achieved through sub-interpreters, which are separate interpreters that run in separate threads with their own GIL.
-This is not

 With modern Python, there are many ways to achieve concurrency, each with their own trade-offs.
 However, this program uses asyncio, or coroutines, which run on a single thread.
 This approach achieves concurrency, _but not parallelism_.
 As